 (10) The question whether the obligation to offer assurances or guarantees of non-repetition may be a legal consequence of an internationally wrongful act was debated in the LaGrand case.
-464 This concerned an admitted failure of consular notification contrary to article 36 of the Vienna Convention on Consular Relations of 1963.
-In its fourth submission Germany sought both general and specific assurances and guarantees as to the means of future compliance with the Convention.
-The United States argued that to give such assurances or guarantees went beyond the scope of the obligations in the Convention and that the Court lacked jurisdiction to require them.
+This concerned an admitted failure of consular notification contrary to article 36 of the Vienna Convention on Consular Relations.
+In its fourth submission, Germany sought both general and specific assurances and guarantees as to the means of future compliance with the Convention.
+The United States argued that to give such assurances or guarantees went beyond the scope of the obligations in the Convention and that ICJ lacked jurisdiction to require them.
 In any event, formal assurances and guarantees were unprecedented and should not be required.
 Germany's entitlement to a remedy did not extend beyond an apology, which the United States had given.
-Alternatively no assurances or guarantees were appropriate in light of the extensive action it had taken to ensure that federal and State officials would in future comply with the Convention.
-On the question of jurisdiction the Court held...
+Alternatively, no assurances or guarantees were appropriate in the light of the extensive action it had taken to ensure that federal and State officials would in future comply with the Convention.
+On the question of jurisdiction, the Court held:

-"that a dispute regarding the appropriate remedies for the violation of the Convention alleged by Germany is a dispute that arises out of the interpretation or application of the Convention and thus is within the Court's jurisdiction.
-Where jurisdiction exists over a dispute on a particular matter, no separate basis for jurisdiction is required by the Court to consider the remedies a party has requested for the breach of the obligation.
-Consequently, the Court has jurisdiction in the present case with respect to the fourth submission of Germany."465
+that a dispute regarding the appropriate remedies for the violation of the Convention alleged by Germany is a dispute that arises out of the interpretation or application of the Convention and thus is within the Court's jurisdiction.
+Where jurisdiction exists over a dispute on a particular matter, no separate basis for jurisdiction is required by the Court to consider the remedies a party has requested for the breach of the obligation ...
+Consequently, the Court has jurisdiction in the present case with respect to the fourth submission of Germany.436 that the commitment expressed by the United States to ensure implementation of the specific measures adopted in performance of its obligations under Article 36, paragraph 1 (b), must be regarded as meeting Germany's request for a general assurance of non-repetition.
+438 if the United States, notwithstanding its commitment referred to ... should fail in its obligation of consular notification to the detriment of German nationals, an apology would not suffice in cases where the individuals concerned have been subjected to prolonged detention or convicted and sentenced to severe penalties.
+In the case of such a conviction and sentence, it would be incumbent upon the United States to allow the review and reconsideration of the conviction and sentence by taking account of the violation of the rights set forth in the Convention.
+439

 On the question of appropriateness, the Court noted that an apology would not be sufficient in any case in which a foreign national had been "subjected to prolonged detention or sentenced to severe penalties" following a failure of consular notification.
-466 But in the light of information provided by the United States as to the steps taken to comply in future, the Court held...
+437 But in the light of information provided by the United States as to the steps taken to comply in future, the Court held: